Basic research for next-generation technologies

 - What will we do with used solar panels?

-We thus cover the entire spectrum of information and communication technologies: starting with nano and optoelectronics, through hardware and software fundamentals to highly complex application systems, including their pictorial and linguistic representations.
+In Computer Science and Information Technology we thus cover the entire spectrum of information and communication technologies: starting with nano and optoelectronics, through hardware and software fundamentals to highly complex application systems, including their pictorial and linguistic representations.

 Facts about Faculty 5